Safe listening with headphones

 Quality you can hear

-Better sound quality also means you don't have to max out the volume just to hear the instruments playing.
-As with higher-resolution sound files, you'll be able to listen at safer, lower volume levels and still get the full enjoyment out of your music.
+That means you don't have to max out the volume to hear more detail.
+You'll be able to listen at safer levels and still get the full enjoyment out of your music.
 And with a little care, you'll be able to do so for years to come.

 Special thanks to Audiology Associates of Harrisonburg, Virginia for providing technical information for this article.